isabella232/sign-integrations.en/help/workday/trial-install.md

 ---
 title: Workday Trial Installation
-seo-title: Adobe Sign Trial and Install Guide for Workday
 description: Workday Installation guide for a Trial account in Adobe Sign
-seo-description: Workday Installation guide for a Trial account in Adobe Sign
 uuid: 0c51f329-b7c1-44a2-88a3-670be7673747
-products: SG_ESIGNSERVICES
+products: Adobe Sign
 topic-tags: EchoSign/Integrations
 content-type: reference
 discoiquuid: 63ed2d5b-9d82-4f87-97e1-2dde23501e89
 locnotes: All languages; screenshots for Tier 1 and 2 only (see the currently published localized page for guidance)
+type: Documentation
+solution: Adobe Sign
+role: User, Developer
+topic: Integrations
 ---

-# Workday Trial Installation{#workday-trial-installation}
+# [!DNT Workday] Trial Installation{#workday-trial-installation}

 ## Overview {#overview}

-This document is designed to help Workday customers learn how to activate a trial account with Adobe Sign and then integrate it into Workday tenant.
-To use Adobe Sign within Workday, you need to know how to create and modify Workday items such as:
+This document is designed to help [!DNT Workday] customers learn how to activate a trial account with Adobe Sign and then integrate it into [!DNT Workday] tenant.
+To use Adobe Sign within [!DNT Workday], you need to know how to create and modify [!DNT Workday] items such as:

 * Business process framework
 * Tenant set-up and configuration
-* Reporting and Workday Studio integration
+* Reporting and [!DNT Workday] Studio integration

 **Note**: If you have an existing Adobe Sign account, there is no need to start a trial.
-You may contact your Client Success Manager to request Workday integration.
+You may contact your Client Success Manager to request [!DNT Workday] integration.

 The high-level steps to complete integration are:

 * Activate your trial account with Adobe Sign
 * Generate an integration key in Adobe Sign
-* Install the integration key into the Workday Tenant
+* Install the integration key into the [!DNT Workday] Tenant

 ## Activate your Adobe Sign trial account {#activate-sign-trial-account}